Monika-81/wanderlust-p5/README.md

 11. As a logged in Site User I can create new post so that I can update my travel diary
 12. As a logged in Site User I can comment on posts so that I can interact with the other users
-13. As a logged in Site User I can edit or delete my posts and comment so that I display controll my input on the site
+13. As a logged in Site User I can edit or delete my posts and comment so that I display control my input on the site
 14. As a logged in Site User I can like posts so that others can see if a post is popular and so I can find it easily again
 15. As a logged in Site User I can follow profiles so that I can find it easily again
 16. As a Site User I get notifications when something is wrong or changed so that I understand how to use the app

 <br>

-To follow an agile approch, a project board (kanban-board) was set up using GitHub Projects [Kanban](https://github.com/Monika-81/wanderlust-p5/projects/1)
+To follow an agile approach, a project board (kanban-board) was set up using GitHub Projects [Kanban](https://github.com/Monika-81/wanderlust-p5/projects/1)

 <br>